garbo999/garbo999.github.io/_posts/2017-09-14-EMS-run-with-three-corpora-continued-2.markdown

 English:
 > North Korea has South Korean information, not a first to further identifizierendes floor from its capital Pyongyang about Japan fired across.

-(My translation: "According to South Korean sources, North Korea has fired a missle that has not yet been further identified from its capital Pyongyang over Japan.")
+(My translation: "According to South Korean sources, North Korea has fired a missle, not yet further identified, from its capital Pyongyang over Japan.")

 (adequacy = 3/5, fluency = 1/5)